zteitler/2021C-405/syllabus.md

 It's also fine to include hand-drawn figures that you scanned or photoed.

+### Midterm and final exams

+A midterm exam in the 8th week of the semester, and the final exam, will be individual oral exams.
+The exams are intended to gauge mastery of course material, as well as reflection on the course and its place in a larger context.

 ### Term Paper

-Each student will write a term paper (6–15 pages) about a topic of the student's choice within algebra or algebraic geometry.
+Each student will write a term paper about a topic of the student's choice within algebra or algebraic geometry.

 1. An initial topic proposal (1-2 pages) is due by the end of week 4.